Have A Go Olympic Challenge 2024

 Cameron, the first Australian male swimmer to go to four Olympics, broke onto the swimming scene in 2011 at the Junior World Championships, where he won gold in the 50m freestyle and 100m freestyle, and a bronze in the 200m freestyle.

-At 17, he secured his first Australian Olympic Team berth when he finished fifth in the 100m freestyle and sixth in the 200m freestyle at the 2012 nomination trials.
-He helped qualify the 4x100m and 4x200m freestyle relay teams for the finals before Australia went on to finish fourth and fifth respectively.
+At 17, he joined his first Australian Olympic Team when he finished fifth in the 100m freestyle and sixth in the 200m freestyle at the 2012 nomination trials.
+He helped qualify the 4x100m and 4x200m freestyle relay teams for the finals at the Olympics before Australia went on to finish fourth and fifth respectively.

 Four years later in Rio, Cameron claimed bronze as part of the 4x100m freestyle relay quartet, alongside James Magnussen, Kyle Chalmers and James Roberts.